 The same could be said for commercial driving.
 There are several factors a driver can’t control: weather, traffic conditions, other drivers’ moods.
-But drivers can control many other factors on the way to improving driving safety.
+But drivers can control many other factors on the way to improving fleet safety.

 Here, we draw out Kobe’s most compelling statements from the video and apply his insights to the world of commercial driving.
 Studying video clips really can create a winner, whether you make your living on the court, or on the road.

 Kobe’s Words of Wisdom: “You have to do the hard stuff and watch that game, and study that game, to not make those mistakes over and over again.”